 Think way back to when you were just a little one; what’s the first commercial you can remember watching on T.V.?
 Chances are that it’s milk mustache-related.
 We’re conditioned from the time that we’re very young to think of milk, cheese, and dairy as a general grouping of wholesome, healthy products.
 This is primarily because people “drink milk for healthy bones,” right?
 Not so much.
-Studies have shown that not only does milk fail to contribute to the strengthening of bones over time, but it may actually be a detriment due to its acidic protein content.
-Read on about deceptive dairy campaigning here.
+Studies have shown that milk fails to contribute to the strengthening of bones over time.

 3. Raw milk isn’t even good for you.

 There are so many differing reports out there in the web universe on raw milk.
 While the USDA will tell you that “raw milk just isn’t worth it,” natural food sites will combat that statement by reminding readers that unpasteurized milk was consumed for years and years without issue; that as long as the devices that come in contact with the milk are clean and the animals are healthy, it’s perfectly fine.
 What it boils down to is that whether pasteurized or not, milk is milk and will continue to have the effect on the human body that the more processed stuff does regardless.
 So even the raw stuff is no good!

 4. Cows are the the ones who are supposed to be drinking cow’s drinking milk.